bluething/learn-java/gc/README.md

 2. Moves all living objects to one end.
 3. Reclaims the memory space beyond the end boundary.

-Less efficient than Copying algorithm because there are more changes to the memory and needs to sort out the reference addresses of all living objects
+Less efficient than Copying algorithm because there are more changes to the memory and needs to sort out the reference addresses of all living objects.

+##### GC pause time

+The Java program expects to find an object at a particular address.
+If the garbage collector moves the object, the Java program needs to know the new location.
+The easiest way to do this is to stop all the Java threads, compact all the objects, update all the references to the old addresses to now point to the new addresses, and resume the Java program.
+However, this approach can lead to long periods (called GC pause times) when the Java threads aren't running.

 #### Generational Collection Algorithm